jQuery API

 </div>

-If an element selected this way is inserted elsewhere, it will be moved into the target (not cloned):
+If an element selected this way is inserted into a single location elsewhere in the DOM, it will be moved into the target (not cloned):

 <div class="container">